metriccaution/clockwork-gremlin/README.md

 To finish an interval (or update the stop time of the most recent interval):

-    node app stop [time]
+    npm start -- stop [time]

 ### Viewing tracked time

-Type `node app` to see a report of the most recent day's time.
+Type `npm start` to see a report of the most recent day's time.